AHZAZAHMED/Physical-AI-Humanoid-Robotics/physical-ai-textbook/spec.md

 - The system shall ensure no 404 errors occur when accessing the root path
 - The system shall maintain the correct base URL as configured in docusaurus.config.js

-### FR-2: RAG Embedding Pipeline
+### FR-2: Chatbot Enhancement
-- The system shall process all `.md` and `.mdx` files in the docs directory
+- The system shall process user questions and provide comprehensive answers about Physical AI & Humanoid Robotics
-- The system shall embed the content using appropriate embedding models
+- The system shall integrate with an LLM to generate educational responses
-- The system shall store embeddings in the Qdrant database
+- The system shall maintain conversational context during interactions
-- The system shall verify successful indexing of all textbook content
+- The system shall provide helpful responses to textbook-related questions

 ### FR-3: Enhanced Chatbot Responses
-- The system shall provide detailed answers to user questions using retrieved context
+- The system shall provide detailed answers to user questions
 - The system shall act as a tutor, explaining concepts comprehensively
-- The system shall continue to cite sources as references in responses
+- The system shall provide educational responses appropriate for textbook learners
-- The system shall improve upon the current basic citation-only responses
+- The system shall improve upon basic responses with detailed explanations

 ### FR-4: Authentication Implementation
 - The system shall integrate Better-Auth for user authentication